leoheck/FreeCAD_Assembly4.1/README.md

 ## Addon Repository
-This addon is hosted on a [GitHub repository](https://github.com/Zolko-123/FreeCAD_Assembly4).
+This addon is hosted on a [codeberg repository](https://codeberg.org/Zolko/Assembly4).

 ## Release notes
-Release notes can be found in the [CHANGELOG.md](CHANGELOG.md) file.
+Release notes can be found in the [CHANGELOG](CHANGELOG.md) file.

 ## License